 University Policy 406, Code of Student Responsibility ("the Code") fulfills the duty of the Chancellor to regulate matters of student conduct in the University community.
-University Policy 407, Code of Student Academic Integrity governs student behavior relating to academic work.
-All UNC Charlotte Students are expected to be familiar with both codes and to conduct themselves in accordance with these requirements.

 Any individual may report an alleged violation(s) of the Code online at https://incidentreport.uncc.edu/.
 Individuals may report crimes or incidents involving imminent threat of harm to Police and Public Safety at 704-687-2200.